cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 ### Node version

-We automatically install the latest release of Node version 6.x.x when we set up your Rack/Rails stack servers.
-You can control which version is installed by editing the manifest file for any Rails stack as follows:
+We automatically install the latest release of Node version 6.x.x when we set up your Rack/Rails application servers.
+You can control which version is installed by editing the manifest file for any Rails application as follows:

 ```
 rails: